Joy Dunlop: Media

-Dunlop is a weather presenter on BBC Scotland and BBC Alba.
-She has performed or presented on music programmes Horo Gheallaidh, Guthan nan Gàidheal, Sorchar nan Reul and Ar n-Aran Làitheil, and was a featured speaker on Cunntas, Craic and Barail Bhoireannach, debating current issues, and starred in the series Leadaidh is Breacaist for BBC Alba.
+Dunlop is a weather presenter on BBC Scotland.
+For BBC Alba, she has performed or presented on music programmes Horo Gheallaidh, Guthan nan Gàidheal, Sorchar nan Reul and Ar n-Aran Làitheil, and was a featured speaker on Cunntas, Craic and Barail Bhoireannach, debating current issues, and starred in the series Leadaidh is Breacaist.
 She made her acting debut in 2007 as a character in the Gaelic comedy PC Alasdair Stiùbhaird for BBC, and presented the third series of the popular Bainnsean (Weddings) series produced by purpleTV for BBC Alba.
 In 2020 she co-presented BBC Radio Scotland's Young Traditional Musician competition, with musician Bruce MacGregor.

-Whilst she was still a pupil at Oban High School, Dunlop was a volunteer presenter with local community radio Oban FM in the late 1990's and early 2000's, where she helped out on the breakfast show, youth programmes and adverts until she moved away from Oban to study at Sabhal Mor Obstaig, she returned to Oban FM in early 2006 to present a weekly live show called Ceol agus Craic that aired on a Monday evening between 5 - 6pm.
+As a pupil at Oban High School, she was a volunteer presenter with local community radio Oban FM in the late 1990s and early 2000s until she moved away from Oban to study at Sabhal Mor Obstaig.
+She returned to Oban FM in early 2006 to present a weekly live show called Ceol agus Craic that aired on a Monday evening between 5 - 6pm.

 Dunlop wrote a monthly column in the now defunct Gaelic newspaper "An Gàidheal Ùr" and was highly commended in the first-ever Gaelic Journalist section at the 2008 Highlands and Islands Media Awards. and shortlisted in the Gaelic Journalist of the Year category in the same year for the Scottish Press Awards.
 Dunlop has written for The Oban Times and Cothrom magazine produced by Clì Gàidhlig.

 Gaelic development work

-She held the full-time post of Gaelic development officer in Argyll, Bute and the Islands for An Comunn Gaidhealach from 2004–2010 and has also worked as Gaelic Instructor in residence for Fèis Mhàbu in Cape Breton and with communities in New Zealand promoting and developing Gaelic language and song.
+She held the full-time post of Gaelic development officer in Argyll, Bute and the Islands for An Comunn Gaidhealach from 2004 to 2010 and has also worked as Gaelic Instructor in residence for Fèis Mhàbu in Cape Breton and with communities in New Zealand promoting and developing Gaelic language and song.
 Dunlop has taught courses for Sabhal Mòr Ostaig, Clì Gàidhlig, CNSA and is both a written and simultaneous translator, guest speaker and MC for events and conferences in the UK and further afield.
 She is also a local and Royal National Mòd adjudicator for both Gaelic and music.